Further recommend sources

 “Unlike the hopes of Frankenstein’s monster”, which it can be argued is more akin to the android of science fiction, “the cyborg does not expect its father to save it through a restoration of the garden, that is, through the fabrication of a heterosexual mate, through its completion in a finished whole, a city and a cosmos.
 The cyborg does not dream of community on the model of an organic family… .
 The cyborg would not recognize the Garden of Eden: it is not made of mud and cannot dream of returning to dust.”

-For Haraway, just as it was for Vannevar Bush, and other cyberneticists and cybertheorists, the machine changes the ways we think: the cyborg does not dream of community, it is no longer human, it has an affinity for human and machine, but does not think like either, it is something new.
+For Haraway, just as it was for Vannevar Bush, Marshall McLuhan and other cyberneticists and cybertheorists, the machine expands the ways in which we think.
+It does not change what we think, but it helps us to make new connections, new leaps and new associations.
+For Haraway, the cyborg does not dream of community; it is outside of communal thinking, because it is no longer human, it has an affinity for networks, but is not human or machine, it is not natural or unnatural but both, it is something new.

-The cyborg is a model in Haraway’s thinking for humanity, one which leads to a different attitude toward biological, digital and mechanical technologies.
-It no longer makes sense to distinguish between wearing glasses, using contacts, have surgical operations, having cornea implants and having a bionic eye.
+The cyborg is a model in Haraway’s thinking for the future of humanity, one which leads to a different attitude toward biological, digital and mechanical technologies.
+It no longer makes sense to distinguish between wearing glasses, using contacts, have surgical operations, having cornea implants and having a bionic eye, they are all points of transition on the way to the cyborg.

-The cyborg is a contemporary figure, rendered by Haraway as an ambiguous technological arrangement, an “artefact which disturbs boundaries — between cultures, between the organic and the artificial — and which collapses temporal and spatial distinctions (Kantaris, 51).
+The cyborg according to Haraway is an ambiguous technological arrangement, an artefact which disturbs the boundaries between cultures, genders, races, the organic and the artificial and a figure which collapses temporal and spatial distinctions, because it is both human and machine.

 Haraway’s ‘ A cyborg Manifesto: Science, Technology and Socialist- Feminism in the Late Twentieth Century, in Haraway 1991: 149-181